sketch7/FluentlyHttpClient/README.md

 ### Basic usage

 #### Simple API
-Using the simple API (non fluent) is good for simple calls, as it has compact API.
+Using the simple API (non fluent), good for simple calls as it has minimal API.

 ```cs
 // inject factory and get client